Jump to: Links to Full Articles

 Captain George W. Todd – A Missouri outlaw, Todd fought alongside Cole Younger in Bill Anderson’s guerilla army and was killed after the war.

 John Tornow (1880-1912) – A former mental patient who had become a legend among local loggers in Washington, he was killed in a pitched gun battle in the spring of 1912.

 Harry Tracy (1874-1902) – Tracy rode with Butch Cassidy’s Wild Bunch before making his way to Washington, where he rode with outlaw Dave Merrill.
 The two were later apprehended and sent to Oregon State Penitentiary in Salem.
-During a prison escape in 1902, Tracy killed Merrill, and then committed suicide when he was surrounded by a posse in eastern Washington.
+During a prison escape in 1902, Tracy killed Merrill and then committed suicide when a posse in eastern Washington surrounded him.

 Antonio Maria Trujillo – New Mexico outlaw Trujillo was hanged for high treason on February 18, 1883.

 Julian Trujillo – Trujillo was one of the many members of Vicente Silva’s White Caps Gang.